 5. Clean design.

-I was getting tired of the fancy, colourful newsletters and wanted something more simple and plain.
+I was getting tired of the fancy, colorful newsletters and wanted something simpler and plainer.
 I wanted it to look like a regular email.
-Apparently, these cleaner emails perform better than ones with a fancy layout.
+These cleaner emails perform better than ones with a fancy layout.

 6. Opt ins.

 I feel like a kid with a new toy.
 I’m going nuts producing different opt-ins for people.
 Opt-ins are freebies people get for subscribing to your list.
 I have my cleaning printable that I placed on all my Household Tips posts.
 My e-cookbook that is now on my recipes.
 I’m getting a DIY beauty e-book created professionally to use on all my DIY beauty posts.
 I have mine set up so that when they click to confirm their email, they’ll automatically receive the freebie.
 It downloads for them right away.
 I used to have to Mickey Mouse it with my old provider to get it to work.
 It is SO much easier with ConvertKit.

 I love the graph on the main page of my account that shows how many subscribers I’ve received that day, that week and that month.
 It goes a step further and breaks it down into the various tags that the people are subscribed to.

 When I send out an email, I can easily see the open rate, click rate, how many unsubscribers and more.
 It also shows me a list of my links and how many times each was clicked.
 I’ve been keeping the page open all day and refreshing to see it go up.
 I told you I was obsessed!